idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Example-Use-Cases.md

 #### MS -> MMS -> MS

 When setting `keepmms=False` in your config file, the pipeline will convert your data to MMS as usual, but during running `split`, each of the field IDs specified in your config file will be written in MS format.
 By default, `quick_tclean.py` will still run, and will make use of multiple CPUs, but not MPI, meaning your imaging will run slower.
-This mode is encouraged
+This mode is encouraged when the user wishes to do their own imaging that requires an MS.

 #### MS only (single thread processing)